Dawn of the Dead poster

 The inciting incident occurs at 16 minutes when Stephen tells Fran they're stealing the traffic helicopter to escape.
 The decision to flee rather than stay disrupts even the minimal status quo they had at the station..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to The group actively chooses to land at the shopping mall.
+This reveals the protagonist's commitment to The group actively chooses to land at the shopping mall.
 This is their conscious decision to enter the "new world" - not just surviving, but attempting to create a safe haven., moving from reaction to action.

 At 64 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Roger is bitten during the final truck maneuver.
+Notably, this crucial beat Roger is bitten during the final truck maneuver.
 False defeat - they've secured the mall but at a terrible cost.
 The stakes raise: their paradise is temporary and deadly.
 The fun is over., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 96 minutes (75% through) represents the emotional nadir.
 Here, The bikers breach the mall, letting zombies flood in.
 Stephen is killed and becomes a zombie.
 Their entire secure world collapses.
 Death literally comes - multiple deaths, total loss of safety., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.